mmcnamarainco/Election_Analysis/readme.md

   - The candidate results were:
     - Diana DeGette received 73.8% of the vote and 272,892 votes.
-    - Raymo Anthony Doane received 3.1% of the vote and 11,606 votes.
+    - Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.
     - Candidate 3 received 23.0% of the vote and 85,213 of votes.

   - The winner of the election was: